Use MFA at login

-When you try to login away from the campus network, no matter what device you're using, you will be asked to enter your second login factor.
-Not always, but sometimes.
+When you try to log in away from the campus network, no matter what device you're using, you will often be asked to enter your second login factor.

 After you enter your University password and username, a second page will appear asking that you either enter a code or approve your login, depending on your MFA setup.

 Open the Microsoft Authenticator app on your mobile device and depending on your setup, either:

 - wait for the approval notification to appear, open your Authenticator app and enter the number shown to sign in, then tap YES, and approve, or

 - type the randomly generated code shown in the app into the enter code field on the login page - if attempting to login on the same device you receive your second login factor to, simply tap the code in the app to copy it, then paste it over

 Wait for the call or text to come through and depending on your setup, either: